ashishkab0b/pingbot_v2/README.md

 One major advantage of EMA Pingbot is that it allows you to use the survey software of your choice—such as Qualtrics, REDCap, or any other platform to design surveys and collect your data.
 This flexibility means you can continue leveraging your existing survey design and analytics tools while relying on EMA Pingbot to handle the scheduling and distribution of surveys to participants.

-<strong>Please visit https://emapingbot.com/help for more information.</strong>
+<strong>Please visit https://emapingbot.com/help for more instruction on creating studies with EMA Pingbot.</strong>